-Unless otherwise indicated, the following are the responsibilities expected of the Vice President of Business Operations and Finance or designee.
+Unless otherwise indicated, the following are the responsibilities expected of the Vice President, Business Operations & CFO, or designee.

 1. Monthly reporting of holdings and transactions occurring in the Fund.
 This report is to include at least (1) all assets held by the Fund by class/type, book value, approximate market value, income earned, accrued income and (2) all transactions occurring in the Fund during the month.